pretix/pretix/doc/user/events/widget.rst

             };
         </script>

-  * Or asynchronously set data-attributes – please note, that once the user started checkout, data-attributes are not updated on the checkout.
+  * Or asynchronously set data-attributes – the widgets are shown immediately, but once the user has started checkout, data-attributes are not updated.

         <script type="text/javascript">
             window.addEventListener('load', function() {